cloudbees-days/cloudbees-field-workshops/labs/pipeline-template-catalog/pipeline-template-catalog.md

    1. **Branch or tag for this template catalog**: master
    2. Select **GitHub** under **Catalog source code repository location**
    3. **Credentials**: select the *username/password* credential you created for the CloudBees Core workshop - it will show up as - `[GitHub username]/****** (GitHub PAT from JCasC - username/password)`
    4. **Repository HTTPS URL**: The GitHub URL for your forked copy of the **pipeline-template-catalog** repository.
-In the example below the GitHub Organization being used is **bee-cd** so the *repository URL* would be `https://github.com/bee-cd/pipeline-template-catalog.git`.
+In the example below the GitHub Organization being used is **bee-cd** so the *repository URL* would be `https://github.com/bee-cd/pipeline-template-catalog.git`. **NOTE:** You need to use the repository URL for the GitHub Organization you created for this workshop in the CloudBees Core workshop setup lab - so `bee-cd` would be replaced with your GitHub Organization.
    5. Next, click the **Validate** button to ensure your credentials and repository URL are set correctly.
    6. Finally, click the **Save** button <p><img src="images/add-catalog-save.png" width=800/>
 4. Once the import is complete, click on the **CloudBees Days Workshop Catalog** link. <p><img src="images/catalog-link.png" width=800/>